 Some humanitarian entities are supporting refugee enrolment in technical and vocational pathways.
-You can contact UNHCR partners (SCI, CLMC, IRC, HOPES and TdH) or SPARK.
+You can contact UNHCR partners (SCI, CLMC, IRC and TDH IT) or SPARK.

 Erasmus+ provides also International Credit Mobility scholarships for students enrolled in Lebanese universities.
 To see which institutions have such ICM projects, consult http://erasmusplus-lebanon.org/content/840.
 To find out about the scholarships available, the student should consult the student services office or the international relations office in the respective institution.
-More than 1000 mobility scholarships were available to Lebanese higher education institutions during the 2 rounds of selection 2016 and 2017.
+More than 1000 mobility scholarships are available to Lebanese higher education institutions.

 Kiron provides free online and offline courses that are validated on a case-by-case basis by MEHE in Lebanon as university equivalent courses to refugees, IDPs and disadvantaged Lebanese.
 When you are ready to enroll at university, Kiron will help you to recognize the courses credits you took online and then transfer to the university.
 Kiron also works through the Partnership for Digital Learning and Increased Access Program to provide the same services specifically to Lebanese and Syrians.
 For more information contact firstname.lastname@example.org or visit www.kiron.ngo/mena